sethta/no-page-comment/readme.txt

 * NEW: Initial release.

 == Upgrade Notice ==

+= 1.3.0 =
+Refactor to class-based architecture, security hardening, code style and standards improvements, and uninstall cleanup.
+No user-visible settings were removed; existing settings are preserved during upgrade.

 = 1.2 =
 Security fix.
 Supports PHP 7.
 Adds database cleanup on uninstall.
 All previous No Page Comment settings will remain intact with upgrade.